petersid2022/master-thesis/notes.md

 n-gram --> looks n−1 words into the past

 Sampling from a distribution means to choose random points according to their likelihood.
-Thus sampling from a language model—which rep resents a distribution over sentences—means to generate some sentences, choosing each sentence according to its likelihood as defined by the model.
+Thus sampling from a language model -- which rep resents a distribution over sentences -- means to generate some sentences, choosing each sentence according to its likelihood as defined by the model.

 • Language models offer a way to assign a probability to a sentence or other